workshops & private lessons

 intro bookbinding workshops

-Each season in 2018 we will offer an in-house full-day introduction to bookbinding at our studio in Boiling Springs, PA.
-In the workshop, you will learn hands-on about bookbinding hand tools and materials, and you will practice the basics of folding and stitching, covering boards with cloth, and preparing materials as you complete your own hardcover book.
-Each workshop will feature a different hardcover binding project, so you can return each season and learn a new binding while refreshing your skills.
+In our full-day intro bookbinding workshops at our studio in Boiling Springs, PA, you will learn hands-on about bookbinding hand tools and materials and practice the basics of folding and stitching, covering boards with cloth, and preparing materials as you complete your own hardcover book.
+Each season we offer a workshop featuring a different binding project, so you can return for multiple classes and learn a new binding while sharpening your skills.
+In each workshop, we will work through a hardcover binding from start to finish, using your choice of plain or Burdock & Bramble printed bookcloth for the covers.

 Saturday, September 22, 2018 10:00am–5:00pm · Stab Binding